wilsonalfrido/legit-test/README.md

   - num_weeks: how many weeks need to be forecasted
   - menu_group: menu_group that want to be forecasted.
 Due to limited data for each menu_group and limited time for training, so only 4 menu_group that can only be forecasted, e.g: ["Chicken Katsu Don","Gyudon Aburi with Miso Mayo & Sambal Korek","Sei Sultan sambal rica","Spaghetti Bolognese Brulee"]

-Here is the step to run the model using API:
+Here is the step to run the model using Docker:
 ### 1. Create Docker container

 ```bash